datanav/docs/technical/webcrm-superoffice.rst

      - "string"

-Webcrm Opportunities to Superoffice Sale
+WebCRM Opportunities to Superoffice Sale
 ----------------------------------------
-Every Webcrm Opportunities will be synchronized with a Superoffice Sale.
+Every WebCRM Opportunities will be synchronized with a Superoffice Sale.

-Once a link between a Webcrm Opportunities and a Superoffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Opportunities and a Superoffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Opportunities and a Superoffice Sale:
+The following properties are synchronized between a WebCRM Opportunities and a Superoffice Sale:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Opportunities Property
+   * - WebCRM Opportunities Property
      - Superoffice Sale Property
      - Superoffice Data Type
    * - OpportunityCurrencyName